opencomputeproject/SAI/doc/fw/SAI-FW-API.md

 Operational State = STOPPED
 ```
 ---
-#### 4.6.4 Create Firmware with admin state as LOAD
+#### 4.6.4 Create Firmware with admin state as UNLOAD

 This will unload the firmware.
-If there is a no previously loaded firmware, this API sequence should return status.
+If there is a no previously loaded firmware, this API sequence must return error.

 ```c
 attrs[1].id = SAI_FW_ATTR_FW_ADMIN_STATE;